 Information used in studies examining elderly populations often relies on self-report methods (Knäuper et al., 2016).
 However, the inherent logics of surveying old and oldest old populations may differ substantially from those taking place in younger and less vulnerable populations, where certain health problems are fewer and significantly less likely (Schwarz, 2006).
 With progressing age, people often experience a range of symptoms including fatigue, musculoscelatal disorders or sensory impairments in auditory and visual processing (Hall, Longhurst, & Higginson, 2009; Huh, 2018).
 Age-associated physiological degeneration also affects different areas of the human brain, moderating cognition and information processing (Belbase & Sanzenbacher, 2016).
 Cognitive changes regard all individuals in unique ways and trajectories vary significantly.
 Typically, basic functions of attention, short-term, long-term and working memory decline with age.
 Higher-level systems like speech and language abilities, decision-making capacity as well as executive control and reasoning are likely to be affected (Glisky, 2007; Luo & Craik, 2008).
 While a certain amount of decline is part of normal aging, dementia is one major cause of more advanced cognitive impairment.
 Dementia is an umbrella term for symptoms of various types of progressive brain diseases, with Alzheimer's disease and vascular dementia being the most common neurodegenerative pathologies (Livingston et al., 2017).
 The syndrome is characterized by deterioration in cognitive function beyond of what might be accepted for normal aging accompanied by negative impacts on daily functioning and independent living (Palm et al., 2016; World Health Organization, 2016).
 Consequences are significant loss of memory, instabilities of emotional states, decreasing abilities to communicate, limited means of comprehension, and declines in semantic and working memory (Palm et al., 2016; Weatherhead & Courtney, 2012).
-More advanced dementia is a common cause for affected people to move into nursing homes.
-Study estimates for the number of people with documented dementia in nursing homes often exceed rates of 50% in developed countries (Hoffmann, Kaduszkiewicz, Glaeske, van den Bussche, & Koller, 2014).
-Around 80% of residents are assumed to be cognitively impaired (Bisla, Calem, Begum, & Stewart, 2011).
+More advanced dementia in nursing homes often exceed rates of 50% in deve